Another proof of Japan's excellence in weird and catchy things. You'd think not being able to understand Japanese would help, but nooooo...

 Looks like almost all anime has at least one piece of music tailored to be an earworm, as a huge amount of them succeed.
 If you don't remember about a music featured in a series, you usually don't remember about the series at all.

 90% of anime theme songs.
-Specific examples are below:
+Here's some with specific pages:

 All of the below can be traced back to the English version of the original Astro Boy.
 Any and all complaints about modern anime OP causing ear worms can be directed to Fred Ladd, who decided to add lyrics to the then instrumental Japanese OP since it wasn't catchy enough.
 This caused Osamu Tezuka to add lyrics to later seasons of Astro Boy since he liked the effect, which caused everyone to add catchy lyrics to their anime OP since they also liked it.
 Everyone, sing along!